 - Go to Settings > Notifications and make sure App Icon Badges is enabled.
 If it is, then scroll down and check the individual apps to ensure the ones you want to receive notifications from aren’t toggled off.

-- Try going to Settings > Apps > Menu (three dots at top right) > Special access > Notification access > Samsung Experience Home and make sure it’s toggled on.
+- Try going to Settings > Apps > Menu (three dots at top right) > Special access > Notification access > Samsung DeX Home and make sure it’s toggled on.

 - If you’re using a different launcher then it might not support app icon badges.
-If you use Nova launcher, then install TeslaUnread to go with it.
+If you use Nova Launcher, then install an app like Notifyer to go with it.

 Problem: Battery life is poor